Localizing multipartite entanglement with local and global measurements: Bounds via measure concentration

 We may glean from this theorem an important observation about the nature of multipartite entanglement.
 The entanglement of assistance of a state basically describes the maximal average value of the entanglement of states in an ensemble produced by a projective measurement on part of a multipartite system.
 On the other hand, one may consider the entanglement of the density matrix obtained by averaging all states produced by measuring out a state in part, i.e., the \textit{reduced density matrix}.
 The difference between these two approaches of quantifying the entanglement between the constituents \textit{within} a given subsystem essentially lies in the order in which the averaging and the computation of the entanglement measure are carried out.

 Naturally, we would expect the former approach to be more sensitive to detecting entanglement within a subsystem because it accounts for the correlations within each \textit{individual} state of the projected ensemble.
-However, the gap between the two approaches is most compellingly illustrated by the characteristic example of graph states, which we discuss in greater depth in Section~\ref{sec:numerics}.
+However, the gap between the two approaches is most compellingly illustrated by the characteristic example of graph states.

 The two-qubit marginals of graph states corresponding to connected graphs are separable, meaning that they only show classical correlations.
 On the other hand, the localizable entanglement between any two qubits of a connected graph state is maximal~\cite{Hein2006}, which implies the same for the entanglement of assistance.
 For this reason, graph states have served as an important motivator for the study of localizable entanglement (see the introductory discussions of~\cite{Popp-LE, krishnan2023controlling, harikrishnan2023localizing}).

 Theorem~\ref{Th:EoA-concentration} shows that the maximal gap between the entanglement-of-average and average-of-entanglement approaches illustrated by graph states holds not only for special examples, but for \textit{almost all states} in a large Hilbert space.
 To see this, note that the bipartite entanglement entropies of quantum states cluster tightly around their maximal value~\cite[Thm.~III.3]{Hayden2006}.
 More directly, we have for arbitrary $\varepsilon, \delta > 0$ that